 Bless your spouse

-The verb “bless” can be defined as seeking God’s protection and care on behalf of another or to confer prosperity and happiness.
-Just imagine if you began each day seeking God’s care and protection for your spouse and/or you prayed for your spouse’s happiness.
+The verb “bless” can be defined as seeking God’s protection and care on behalf of another or conferring prosperity and happiness.
+Just imagine if you began each day seeking God’s care and protection for your spouse and/or prayed for your spouse’s happiness.
 Now, what if this is something you prayed – not just for your spouse – but with your spouse?